Last Updated on September 4, 2024 by Maged kamel

 Effective area based on CM-14.

-The effective area can be found by multiplying the U*net area and the value is equal to 1.406 inch2.
+The effective area can be found by multiplying the U*net area, which equals 1.406 inch2.

 We have two cases for the nominal strength, the first case is the case of tensile yielding for which we consider the area as the full area and the tensile strength is equal to yield stress multiplied by the area and can be found as (1.875*36)=73.125 kips.

-The second case for tensile strength is the case of rupture strength in which the value is found to be equal to the effective area multiplied by the ultimate stress. and can be found as (1.406*58)=81.55 kips.
+The second case for tensile strength is rupture strength, in which the value is found to be equal to the effective area multiplied by the ultimate stress And can be found as (1.406*58)=81.55 kips.

 LRFD strength for Practice problem-longitudinal weld of a plate section.

-Multiply the first value of the strength due to yield by the reduction value of PHi equal to 0 .90, we can get the LRFD strength due to yielding as equals 60.75 kips.
+Multiply the first value of the strength due to yield by the reduction value of ฯ equal to 0 .90; we can get the LRFD strength due to yielding as equals 60.75 kips.

-Multiply the second value of the strength due to rupture by the reduction value of PHi equal to 0 .75, we can get the LRFD strength due to rupture as equals 61.16 kips.
+When we multiply the second value of the strength due to rupture by the reduction value of ฯ, which is equal to 0.75, we can get the LRFD strength due to rupture, which is equal to 61.16 kips.

-We will select the lesser value as our final LRFD strength which equals 60.75 kips, this is an indication that the LRFD strength is governed by yielding.
+We will select the lesser value as our final LRFD strength, which equals 60.75 kips, indicating that the LRFD strength is governed by yielding.

 ASD strength for Practice problem-longitudinal weld of a plate section.

-Multiply the first value of the strength due to yield by the reduction value (1/omega) equal to (1/1.67), we can get the ASD strength due to yielding as equals 40.42 kips.
+Multiply the first value of the strength due to yield by the reduction value (1/ฮฉ) equal to (1/1.67); we can get the ASD strength due to yielding as equals 40.42 kips.

-Multiply the second value of the strength due to rupture by the reduction value (1/omega) equal to (1/2), we can get the ASD strength due to yielding as equals 40.78 kips.
+Multiply the second value of the strength due to rupture by the reduction value (1/ฮฉ) equal to (1/2), and we can get the ASD strength due to yielding as equal to 40.78 kips.

-We will select the lesser value as our final ASD strength which equals 40.42 kips, this is an indication that the ASD strength is governed by yielding.
+We will select the lesser value as our final ASD strength, which equals 40.42 kips.
+This indicates that the ASD strength is governed by yielding.

 Estimate the shear lag factor U based on CM-15.